This is an absolutely disastrous post. So shockingly stupid and un-American.

 . . if, for example, a ballot initiative appears that might cap the benefits of a certain group of state workers, should those workers be able to vote on the matter?
 Plainly, their interests as direct recipients of the benefits are far greater than the interests of others whose taxes support such benefits.

-This trumped any previous political system where, say, kings and queens decided what was best for you.
-They really only did what benefited them because they were selfish and conflicted.
+This trumped previous political systems where kings and queens decided what was best for you.
+But they really only did what benefited them because they were selfish and conflicted.
 Or where the landed gentry, the rich, decided what was best for you but did what was best for them because they were selfish and conflicted.

 To see how patently anti-democratic Sajak’s gambit is, let’s extend his no-conflict idea.
 One of the great Conservative initiative victories of all time — maybe the greatest — was California’s Proposition 13 in 1978.
 It amended the state constitution to roll back and cap property taxes and to demand a 2/3 majority in the legislature to pass any new taxes.
 Prop.
 13 won big: it dropped property taxes around the state, and it touched off a nationwide ‘taxpayer revolt’ that helped sweep Ronald Reagan into office.

 It gets even more ridiculous when you consider voting in your defense, which is in your self-interest in the extreme.
 The “You Mormons Will Build Us a Football Stadium” initiative of 2012?
 Mormons can’t vote on it.
 “Everybody Burn Your Money (Except Me)”, the curious proposition written by a foul-mouthed blogger?
 Only I get to vote on that one.
-I have my absentee ballot right here . . and . . look, you lost.
+I have my absentee ballot right here and…check, you just lost.
 But the burning’s all for the best, I think.
-We can both admit you wouldn’t have done it otherwise because you’re selfish, right?
+We can both admit you wouldn’t have turned your money into ash otherwise because you’re so selfish, right?

-This National Review thing is the most ragingly un-American stuff I’ve read in a month.
-Pat Sajak is one of our democracy’s most famous detractors.
+This Sajak crap is the most un-American stuff I’ve read in a month.
+He’s apparently one of our country’s most famous detractors.